Airbus-A330-bruh/GAME_STASH_VERSION_2.0/README.txt

 https://softbear.com/  - All games are blocked.

-h@cks and pr0xys.
-This is good, don't let it get blocked, it has op some options Rammers 6, 8, and 9 work sometimes.
+https://sites.google.com/view/sunsetlearninn/hacks/clear-cookies This is good, don't let it get blocked, it has op some options
+ Rammers 6, 8, and 9 work sometimes.

 source code viewer  - can't get blocked, not a game